-In order to keep your lawn in good shape, many homeowners will be fertilizing and putting down other chemicals such as herbicides and pesticides.
-Before you apply these products, remove children’s toys from the area and instruct little ones to stay off the lawn until it’s safe.
+Keeping your lawn in good condition requires fertilizing and putting down other chemicals such as herbicides and pesticides.
+Before you apply these products, remove your children and pet’s toys from the area and instruct them to stay off the lawn until it’s safe.

 Products like pool chemicals, herbicides, pesticides, and fertilizer will likely be kept in your garage or a storage shed.
 As a parent, it’s your responsibility to make sure these items are placed out of reach from small children.

 Another safety precaution that helps keep kids safe is child-resistant packaging.
 As more products are being sold in reclosable flexible packaging, the child-resistant Child-Guard® slider has emerged as a way to add an extra layer of protection.
 The innovative closure requires an additional step that has been tested to ensure it is difficult for children five years of age and younger to open.
 This helps prevent accidental exposures and poisonings among children.

 Look for Child-Guard® sliders on flexible packaging for laundry products, household cleaners, medicines, and more.
 What would you guard with Child-Guard® closures?
 Tell us on Facebook how you think it can help keep kids safe.